thebkv/bkv/Daniel_07.md

 ---

-1. In the first year of Belshazzar, king of Babylon, Daniel saw a dream and visions of his head as he lay in his bed.
+1. In the first year of Belshazzar (**the false ruling principle**), king of Babylon, Daniel saw a dream and visions of his head as he lay in his bed.
 Then he wrote down the dream and told the sum of the matter.
 2. Daniel declared, “I saw in my vision by night, and behold, the **four winds of heaven** were stirring up the **great sea** (**the chaotic, undifferentiated depths of the mind**).
 3. And four great **beasts** (**expressions of the lower nature**), different from one another, came up out of the sea.
 4. The first was like a **lion** (**the prideful, dominant ego**) and had **eagles' wings**.
 Then as I looked its wings were plucked off, and it was lifted up from the ground and made to stand on two feet like a man, and a human mind was given to it.